-Shopping campaigns for almost all e-commerce led websites are a vital tool in a business’s PPC arsenal.
-Not only do shopping campaigns provide a highly effective ad format, which highlights the visual aspect of your product.
-Shopping ads are also highly automated, making them reactive and responsive.
-However, because they are so automated, the user also has far fewer options when it comes to targeting; in comparison to your standard search ads.
-However, this can also be of a benefit, as Google will then use all the tools in its disposal to show your ad to the people searching for the right query and the right product at the right time.
+Shopping campaigns are a vital tool in the PPC arsenal of almost all e-commerce businesses.
+Not only do shopping campaigns provide a highly effective ad format, which highlights the visual aspect of a product, they are also highly automated, making them reactive and responsive.
+However, because they are so automated, the user also has far fewer options when it comes to targeting, in comparison to standard search ads.
+This can be of benefit though, as Google will use all the tools at its disposal to display an ad to the people searching for the right query and the right product at the right time.

-In this article we’re going to outline some practical tips and techniques on how you can optimise your Google Ads shopping campaigns to get a positive return on investment (ROI) and increase sales for your business.
+In this article we’re going to outline some practical tips and techniques on how to optimise Google Ads shopping campaigns to get a positive Return On Investment (ROI), reduce cost per acquisition and increase sales for your business.

 Basic Targeting Options

-The biggest factor in how Google decides which search queries to show your shopping ad for are defined in your shopping feed.
-Your shopping feed is located in the Merchant Centre and is used to list all the products you wish to sell.
-However, your feed is much more than a list of products.
-Google will use all the info and attributes you define in your feed to decide when and where to show the related ads.
+The biggest factor in Google’s decision on which search queries should be shown a particular shopping ad are defined by the shopping feed.
+The shopping feed is located in the company’s Google Merchant Centre and is used to list all the products for sale.
+However, a company’s feed is much more than just their list of products.
+Google will use all the information and attributes defined in the feed to decide when and where to show the related ads.
 With this in mind it clearly makes sense to make sure that the shopping feed is as rich in data as possible.
 Not only will that allow Google to show ads in the most relevant search query results, but also to not show ads for irrelevant search queries that waste budget.

-Attributes are columns in your shopping feed which define certain characteristics of your products.
-They also help to define what kind of product it is that your selling.
-For example, Google provides a taxonomy document which is used in the “google_product_category” attribute, in this column you can select the best option for your product from thousands of product types i.e. animals > bird cages to activewear > water sport accessories.
+Attributes are columns in the shopping feed which define certain characteristics of the products being advertised.
+They also help to define what kind of product it is that is being sold.
+For example, Google provides a taxonomy document which is used in the “google_product_category” attribute, in this column you can select the best option for your product from thousands of product types i.e. from ‘animals > bird cages’, to ‘activewear > water sport accessories’.
 Google will then use this information along with the other attributes in your feed to dynamically select the targeting for a given product.

-When setting up your feed, pay attention to the following three attributes.
+When setting up a shopping feed, it is essential to carefully consider the following three attributes.
 These attributes are arguably the most important factors in creating a shopping campaign and will facilitate targeting in the most effective way possible:

-- Product type - Google product category used to be the most important, but now it’s your own definition of product type.
+- Product type - Google product category used to be the most important, but now your own definition of product type carries more weight.
 Include at least three product levels which are descriptive.
 Keyword stuffing in this is fine (but make sure it’s contextual and makes sense).
 It is possible to use your website information architecture and navigation to help develop product type entries, providing those are clear and well structured.

-- Price – the price of your product is your main differentiating factor on a SERP (Search Engine Results Page).
+- Price – the price of your product is your main and most significant differentiating factor on a SERP (Search Engine Results Page).
 Price is also known to act as a quality score.
 The lower your price the better (in comparison to your competitors).
 If you have a product in a range of sizes, consider focusing ads on the smaller size as the picture is likely to be similar or even indistinguishable at the size it’s shown, but the lower price will benefit the performance of the advert.

-Campaign priorities are fundamental to running any kind of account with multiple shopping campaigns.
-It might be the case you’ve split your campaigns up by product type.
-For example, if you’re a fashion retailer you might be splitting your campaigns by men’s and women’s or trousers and tops.
-However, if you’ve got a product which fits into both campaigns this may start to cause issues, because running the same product in multiple campaigns may increase the bid amount.
+Campaign priorities are fundamental to running any kind of Google Merchant Centre account with multiple shopping campaigns.
+It might be the case that you’ve split your campaigns by product type.
+For example, fashion retailers might split campaigns by men’s and women’s or trousers and tops etc. However, if there are products that fit into multiple campaigns it can start to cause issues, because running the same product in multiple campaigns may increase the bid amount.
 This happens when campaigns from the same account compete for the same search terms.

 Whilst campaign priorities are most commonly used to avoid competing with yourself.
-You can also get quite creative with them.
-One of the best examples of this is a technique where you use negative keywords and campaign priorities to filter and prioritise search queries.
-To do this your work backwards.
-See below for an example of how this would work in action:
+They also offer an opportunity to get creative.
+One of the best examples of this is a technique involving negative keywords and campaign priorities to filter and prioritise search queries.
+For example.
+Imagine an account with campaigns around shoes.
+They may have three shoe campaigns running as below.

-These negative keyword lists can be made up of a number of different things.
-In the example we’re using it would be a selection.
-Some examples include “product names”, “brand names”, “style names”.
-In general, the more specific the term, the more the user knows what they’re looking for.
-Meaning they’re more ready to purchase then someone searching for a more generic item or phrase.
+These negative keyword lists can be made up of a number of different things including “product names”, “brand names” and “style names”.
+In general, the more specific the term, the more likely it is that the user knows exactly what they’re looking for, meaning they are more ready to purchase than someone searching for a more generic item or phrase.

-These lists can then be applied to your high-level campaigns to ensure those high value search terms filter through to the better matched low priority campaigns and so get the highest bids.
+Applying negative keywords lists to high-level campaigns ensures those high value search terms filter through to the better matched low priority campaigns and so get the highest bids.
 The stages go as follows:

 - Someone searches for “Aldo Silver Strappy Heel”.

 - “Medium” then looks at this search term.
-However, there’s negative keywords for “Aldo”.
-It’s important to note, if “Aldo” hadn’t been present as a negative search term this campaign would’ve picked up this search.
+However, there is a negative keyword for “Aldo” against this campaign.
+It is important to note, if “Aldo” hadn’t been present as a negative search term this campaign would have been served to the searcher.

-- “Low” now looks at this search term and as this is the highest search intent campaign.
+- “Low” now looks at this search term.
+This is the highest search intent campaign.
 As the last campaign in the priority flow it will now bid for this query.
 This campaign is also likely to have a higher maximum CPC (Cost Per Click) allowing it to bid more to be served and so is more likely to show and show in a better position on the SERP.
-“Low” doesn’t have any negative keyword lists, other than the usual ones you would add to a campaign.
+“Low” doesn’t have any prioritising negative keyword lists.

-To summarise, this shopping campaign structure helps to focus your ad spend where it can more easily convert to a sale.
-It can also be extremely helpful as it means you can still show for those broader terms, but the majority of your spend will be used on the search queries with the most purchase intent and so the best chance of converting.
+To summarise, structuring shopping campaigns in this way helps to focus ad spend where it can more easily convert to a sale.
+It can also be extremely helpful with a limited budget as it means ads will still be shown for broader terms but the majority of spend will be dedicated to those search queries with the most purchase intent and so the best chance of converting.

-In short, showcase ads provide you with increased space to entice someone to click through to your website.
-Showcase ads allow you to include an additional image alongside your products and a space for some well-thought-out copy.
-Showcase ads also allow you to display a collection of products.
-This means a user is more likely to see their ideal product and click through.
+In short, showcase ads provide increased space to entice a searcher to click through to a website.
+Showcase ads allow users to include an additional image alongside the products as well as space for some well-thought-out copy.
+They also allow users to display a collection of products.
+This means a searcher is more likely to see their ideal product and click through.

-Showcase ads are a brilliant new format, however, they won’t work for everyone.
-In our tests we’ve seen that showcase ads rarely show on more niche product types.
+Showcase ads are a brilliant format, however, they won’t work for everyone.
+In our tests we’ve seen that they rarely show on more niche product types.
 Instead they’ll show for those high volume and arguably competitive search queries like “dress” or “shoes”.
 That’s not to say you shouldn’t try this format for yourself.
 If you’re running a shopping campaign or are planning too, why not trial this format for a couple products to see if it works for you?

-From our experience and experimentation on this we haven’t seen huge results.
-The standard format shopping campaigns (when fully optimised) tend to perform better.
-On the other hand, these wider reaching campaigns can often have an effect at the start of the sales funnel and help bring people in.
-It’s important to remember people are unlikely to convert on their first visit, so utilising re-marketing strategies are a key to success on the Google ads platform.
+Our experience with Smart Shopping to date suggests that the standard format shopping campaigns (when fully optimised and properly managed) tend to perform better.
+On the other hand, these wider reaching campaigns can often have a useful, broad based effect at the start of the sales funnel to help draw people in.
+It is important to remember searchers are unlikely to convert on their first visit, so utilising re-marketing strategies, where possible, are a key to success on the Google ads platform.